Amortized Inference of Causal Models via Conditional Fixed-Point Iterations

-In this work, we propose to infer in zero-shot the generative SCMs from observations and causal structures using amortized training on synthetically generated problems.
-Our approach is composed of two key components: (1) a dataset encoder that generates dataset embeddings based on observations and causal structures, and (2) a conditional variant of FiP~\citep{scetbon2024fip}, designed to infer in zero-shot the generative SCMs of datasets when conditioned on their dataset embeddings produced by the encoder.
-In the following, we first present our dataset encoder, then introduce cond-FiP, and conclude by the use case of generating new observational and interventional samples.
+We present our methodology for learning the model $\gT(., \dx, \gG)$ that consists of two components: (1) a dataset encoder that generates dataset embeddings $\mu(\dx, \gG)$ from the input context, and (2) a conditional variant of FiP~\citep{scetbon2024fip}, termed Cond-FiP that allows it to leverage the task-specific context for amortized inference via the learned dataset embeddings $\mu(\dx, \gG)$.
+We first present our dataset encoder, then Cond-FiP, and conclude with data generation via Cond-Fip.